 In this article:

-The heart is the source of life, it pumps blood around the clock to keep your organs functional.
-The heart is a rather resilient organ as well, it functions well under fair conditions.
+The heart is the source of life – it pumps blood around the clock to keep your organs functional.
+The heart is a rather resilient organ and functions well under fair conditions.

 However, many people often unintentionally neglect heart health by forgoing healthy eating and exercise and engaging in harmful behaviors such as smoking.

 While you cannot control all of the factors at play, you certainly can change or tweak the way you eat to ensure your “biological pump” performs its best into old age.

-Also, adding herbs and spices to your everyday cooking can go a long way in protecting your heart while bringing up tons of flavor.
+Adding herbs and spices to your everyday cooking can go a long way in protecting your heart while bringing up tons of flavor.
 Let’s explore the world of heart-friendly herbs and spices.

 Inflammation is damaging to all organs and systems in your body, including the heart.

-Recommended amount of turmeric to combat high cholesterol and hyperlipidemia is 700 mg of turmeric extract (available in supplement form) twice daily for 2–3 months.
+The recommended amount of turmeric to combat high cholesterol and hyperlipidemia is 700 mg of turmeric extract (available in supplement form) twice daily for 2–3 months.

 Adding dry ginger as a spice to any cooked meals and using fresh ginger in tea preparations are excellent ways to incorporate this spice into your diet to reap heart health benefits.

-These therapeutic properties can be traced back to certain active oils and compounds, such as cinnamaldehyde, cinnamic acid, and cinnamate, found in cinnamon.
+These therapeutic properties can be traced back to the active oils and compounds, such as cinnamaldehyde, cinnamic acid, and cinnamate, found in cinnamon.
 (6)